Quick Summary of Demon Slayer Episode 11

 My thoughts exactly!
 Ok maybe you can power through a cracked ribbed when you’re a super-powered demon slayer and all, but walking on a broken leg?
 I’m beginning to think that maybe Tanjiro doesn’t have the best grasp of medicine.
 Like it’s just a bad bruise and he’s actually being a big baby about it.

 Otherwise, we’re rewriting the rules here.
-Or Demon Slayers also regenerate even though they keep making a big pint over the fact that they don’t…
+Or Demon Slayers also regenerate even though they keep making a big point over the fact that they don’t…

 I really like your idea that Tanjiro has misdiagnosed a bruise.